Skip to main content

 From babbling to words

-The period from 7 to 12 months is another substantial one for baby’s developing language skills.
-You should start to notice baby making repetitive sounds like “ga-ga.”
+The period from 7 to 12 months is another substantial one for your baby’s developing language skills.
+You should start to notice them making repetitive sounds like “ga-ga.”
 Parents may also notice babies making sounds and pointing to something like “ca-ca” for the kitty.
-Babies might begin stringing sounds together for the same object, too, such as saying “ba-ba” each time they have a bottle.
+Babies might begin stringing sounds together for the same object such as saying “ba-ba” each time they have a bottle.

 Remember, a baby’s milestones are accomplished during a range.
-Most babies hit the babbling stages somewhere within the 4 to 6 months age range.
+Most babies hit the babbling stages somewhere within the 4 to 6-month age range.
 If your baby isn’t babbling by the sixth-month checkup, ask your pediatrician.
-If your baby hit the cooing and gurgling stage a little later, then the babbling stage may begin a bit later, as well.
+If your baby hits the cooing and gurgling stage a little later, then the babbling stage may begin a bit later, as well.
 Always err on the side of caution and ask.

 Smiling parents talking to their baby